-After configuring the SCE 2000 platform, you may query for the running configuration using the command show running-config.
+After configuring the SCE 2000, you may query for the running configuration using the command show running-config.
 This command displays the non-default running configuration.
-To view the complete SCE 2000 platform running configuration, including both default and user-configured configuration, you may use the option all-data in the show running-config command.
+To view all SCE 2000 running configuration, whether it is the default or not, you may use the option all-data in the show running-config command.